virtuozzo/cloudscripting-docs/docs/creating-templates/user-input-parameters.md

 <center>![Caption](/img/Caption.jpg)</center>

-- `successText` -  message, that appears once action is successfully performed
+- `successText` -  message that appears once action is successfully performed

 <center>![SuccessText](/img/SuccessText.jpg)</center>

-- `href` *[optional]* - external link that is opened in a new browser tab that is executed only if the *settings* field is absent.
+- `href` *[optional]* - external link that is opened in a new browser tab and is executed only if the *settings* field is absent.
 In case of *href* execution, *action* will not be carried out.

 Another sample with additional configurations - the next parameters can be enabled only if the [*settings*](/creating-templates/user-input-parameters/#custom-settings) field is present:
 ``` json